Is China Capitalist?

 Growth Without Imperialist Exploitation

-There's no capitalist country that's done anything remotely like what China has achieved in terms of raising its people's standard of living, not even the social democracies back before they turned in a neoliberal direction.
-Of course, they have been very prosperous and had very little poverty, but they did it on the backs of countries in the Global South that they exploited.
+There's no capitalist country that's done anything remotely like what China has achieved in terms of raising its people's standard of living, not even the Scandinavian social democracies back before they turned in a neoliberal direction.
+Of course, they have been very prosperous and had much less poverty than the US, but they did it on the backs of countries in the Global South that they exploited.
 China hasn't done that.
-Although of course private multinational corporations exploit people everywhere they go, according to many observers, the Chinese government creates win-win situations that benefit both countries economically all around the world.
+The Chinese government undertakes economic development projects in countries around the world that create win-win situations for both China and those other countries.
 China is building more than 1000 schools in Iraq, for instance, and in the long run will be building thousands more.
 It just completed a high-speed rail project in Laos; it is building highways, airports, hospitals, schools, etc. in dozens of countries all over the world; the vast majority of the world's countries are joining the Belt and Road Initiative.
 China recently completely forgave the loans it had given to a number of African countries, and sent them food aid to boot.
 During the pandemic, it's sent massive amounts of medical aid to over 150 countries, including the US.
 Its benevolent actions around the world seem very much like what Cuba has done—on a bigger scale simply because it's a bigger country.
 And socialists from countries in the Global South recognize and appreciate that China does not have the sort of exploitative relationships with countries in the Global South that the US and Europe long have.
-In fact, opinion polls indicate that people in general in the Global South have a very favorable opinion of China.
+In fact, opinion polls indicate that people in general in the Global South have a very favorable opinion of China, whereas Westerners have an unfavorable view.

 Pandemic Management: Nobody Does It Better Than China

-I can't imagine that there aren't private corporations in China, as of course there are foreign companies that do business in China, pressuring the Chinese government to drop zero COVID.
-But they're not going to do it, because they care about both keeping people alive and healthy and the long-term well-being of the country's economy—despite it costing the government tens of billions of dollars per year.
+Despite the strong political pressure on the Chinese government to drop zero COVID, they kept it up for three years, because they care about both keeping people alive and healthy and the long-term well-being of the country's economy—despite it costing the government tens of billions of dollars per year.
 And not only was it a massive undertaking financially, but it required a massive, nationwide community organizing effort.
 A capitalist country could not have pulled off comprehensive COVID containment for nearly 3 years.
+And it is noteworthy that aside from the period of time in summer 2021 when Cuba was largely unvaccinated and "open for business," and thus had a massive wave of COVID infections and deaths for a couple of months, Cuba’s success in containment of COVID was vastly superior to almost every capitalist country’s.

-And importantly, it (like China) did not "give up" this year in the face of capitalist pressure to adopt the "let 'er rip" policy that most of the world has now adopted, because it's not a capitalist country.
-Yes, it's true that New Zealand did as well at containing COVID as China during the first year and a half of the pandemic, but ultimately it abandoned those containment efforts completely—because it's a capitalist country.
+It's true that New Zealand did almost as well at containing COVID as China during the first year and a half of the pandemic, but ultimately it abandoned those containment efforts completely—because it's a capitalist country.
 As a country with an abundance of financial resources for its size and a social democratic government that at least at first seemed committed to public health, New Zealand was able to pull it off for a while.
-But ultimately, the Ardern government governs on behalf of the capitalist class; the Chinese government has used capitalism and foreign investment to stimulate economic growth, but in my view, there is absolutely no way China would not only have pursued zero COVID for nearly 3 years but remained committed to it for the foreseeable future if the Chinese government were the “executive committee of the bourgeoisie.”
+But ultimately, the Ardern government governs on behalf of the capitalist class; the Chinese government has used capitalism and foreign investment to stimulate economic growth, but in my view, there is absolutely no way China would have pursued zero COVID for nearly 3 years, only abandoning it after well over 90% of the population was vaccinated and 2/3 had received boosters if the Chinese government were the “executive committee of the bourgeoisie.”

 Planning Has Made A Commitment to Ecological Sustainability Possible